Clawvisor Skill

 executed | Action completed successfully | Use result.summary and result.data.
 Report to the user. |

 pending | Awaiting human approval | Tell the user: "I've requested approval for [action]."
-Poll with the same request_id until resolved.
+If you used ?wait=true on the original POST, the request is already blocking and will return the result once approved.
+If the long-poll timed out and you got this status back, re-initiate with POST /api/gateway/request/{request_id}/execute?wait=true.
 Do not send a new request. |

 blocked | A restriction blocks this action | Tell the user: "I wasn't allowed to [action] — [reason]."
 Do not retry or attempt a workaround. |